Redwood retreats: Best-bet cabins in our favorite parks

 Mariposa Grove.
 Photo by jenkinson2455, Flickr Creative Commons

-Mariposa Grove in Yosemite National Park, close to the cabins at Tenaya at Yosemite.
-Photo by jenkinson2455, Flickr Creative Commons.
+Mariposa Grove, in Yosemite National Park, is just a short drive from the cabins at Tenaya at Yosemite.
+Flickr photo by jenkinson2455.

-Though located three miles outside of the park, Tenaya at Yosemite is a year-round resort and close to the Mariposa Grove, the park’s biggest giant sequoia grove and the most popular for good reason.
-Its trees are the noble inspiration that prompted one of the first land preservation acts in California––even outdating Yosemite.
-While there are many other giant sequoia groves in the Sierra Nevada mountains, it’s an incredible experience to explore these big trees taking their rightful place alongside the rest of Yosemite’s wonders like Half Dome, Yosemite Falls, and El Capitan, among other iconic sights.
+Though located 3 miles outside of the national park, Tenaya at Yosemite is a year-round resort that’s very close to the Mariposa Grove, the park’s largest giant sequoia grove.
+Mariposa Grove is popular for good reason: Its trees are the noble inspiration that prompted one of the first land preservation acts in California––even before Yosemite became a national park.
+While there are many other giant sequoia groves in the Sierra Nevada, it’s an incredible experience to explore these big trees alongside the rest of Yosemite’s wonders, from Half Dome to Yosemite Falls.

 Compared with the other lodging options on this list, the cabins at Tenaya at Yosemite offer a far more luxurious, hotel-like stay, loaded with amenities.
 It’s definitely not camping, but you won’t mind when you see the views from the cabins.

-Views like this are not far from the magnificent Tenaya Lodge at Yosemite.
-Photo by Trey Ratcliffe/Flickr.
+Views like this are not far from the magnificent Tenaya at Yosemite lodge.
+Flickr photo by Trey Ratcliffe.

-It’s about a ten-minute drive from the cabins to the Mariposa Grove Welcome Plaza—without traffic.
-However, it can take an hour and a half to get to the park’s other two groves, Merced and Tuolumne.
-All three are also accessible during the winter.
+It’s about a 10-minute drive from the cabins to the Mariposa Grove Welcome Plaza—without traffic.
+However, it can take an hour and a half to reach the park’s other two groves, Merced and Tuolumne.
+All three groves are also accessible during the winter.
 Check local weather forecasts for current snow conditions to determine if winter equipment is necessary to access the groves.

-It’s not fancy, but it’s close to the world-famous General Grant tree.
+The cabins aren’t fancy, but they’re close to the world-famous General Grant Tree.
 Photo by NPS.

-If staying within walking distance of the magnificent General Grant Tree—the second-largest tree in the world—sounds like fun, the Grant Grove cabins should be on your radar.
-As the name implies, the cabins are right next to the Grant Grove, a jaw-dropping group of mature giant sequoias featuring General Grant.
-Staying at Grant Grove also puts you within striking distance of other sequoia groves including the Giant Forest grove, home to the mighty General Sherman tree.
+If staying within walking distance of the magnificent General Grant Tree—the second-largest living tree in the world—sounds like fun, the Grant Grove Cabins should be on your radar.
+As the name implies, the cabins are right next to Grant Grove, a jaw-dropping group of mature giant sequoias featuring the General Grant Tree.
+Staying at Grant Grove also puts you within striking distance of other sequoia groves, including the Giant Forest, home to the mighty General Sherman Tree.

-The facility has a range of cabins, thirty-three in all.
-Some are tent cabins, others are wood, including the oldest building still standing in Grant Grove Village—the Honeymoon Cabin which was built in 1910.
-Most cabins share bathrooms, a few, including the Honeymoon, have private baths.
-The cabins are rustic with little cell service, though the nearby lodge offers wi-fi.
+The facility has a range of cabins, 33 in all.
+Some are tent cabins, others are wooden, including the oldest building still standing in Grant Grove Village—the Honeymoon Cabin, which was built in 1910.
+Most cabins share bathrooms, though a few, including the Honeymoon Cabin, have private baths.
+The cabins are rustic with spotty cell service, though the nearby lodge offers Wi-Fi.

 Share this!